uqiotstudio/mmwave-rewrite/README.md

 ```

 ### mmwave-dashboard
 The dashboard.
 Allows creation/application of configurations, and visualisation of data.
-This is not a CLI dashboard, you need a gui.
+This is a GUI dashboard, not CLI.

 ```
 Usage: mmwave-dashboard [OPTIONS]